michalkotlinski/www/md/faq_es.md

 ### How can the DAO protect its funds from ether's volatility?

-The Slock DAO could enter into a hedging contract to protect its funds from ether's volatility.
+The DAO could enter into a hedging contract to protect its funds from ether's volatility.
 This contract would be provided by the service provider as part of a new offer.

 ### Why doesn't Slock.it GmbH raise money through a direct crowdsale instead?